CopernicaMarketingSoftware/Documentation/Mailerq/4.2/json-incoming.md

 # JSON for incoming messages

 When an email is received by MailerQ, the mail is turned into a JSON object and published to the inbox queue.
-This happens to messages that are received on the SMTP port, but also to messages that come in via the spool directory or that were injected via the command line interface.
+This happens to messages that are received on the SMTP port, but also to messages that come in via the spool directory or that were injected via the command line interface: every message is turned into a JSON object and published to the inbox queue.

 The JSON messages that are published by MailerQ follow exactly the [JSON specification for outgoing messages](json-messages).
 It is therefore